Most Attractive Accents to American Companies

 Popular Accent #1 – Spanish

 Spanish accents used in American advertising help to create a sense of relatability between the 57 million Hispanic people in the U.S. and the brand being advertised.
 With strong cultural ties, the Hispanic population in the U.S. responds well to advertising that delivers information in an authentic Spanish accent.
 According to Voices marketplace data, 4% of all jobs in the U.S. incorporate a Spanish accent.
 That percentage is growing, too!
-This means that American companies are realizing that they need to make cultural ties within the messaging geared towards Hispanic populations.
+This means that American companies are realizing that they need to make cultural ties within the messaging geared toward Hispanic populations.

 Beyond just the growth in this area, is the growth in more localized Spanish dialects and accents being incorporated into marketing messages: Colombian, Venezuelan, Puerto Rican, and Cuban are just a handful that are seeing notable growth.